BenjaminHaverla/First-impression-presentation/README.md

 - "1 DAY" (I was 18 years old) –> Live-action short film.
 We were awarded 2nd place in the Košice Slovak competition.

 In 2020 some people heard about me and my work and I started to create videos for some clients.
-After some time
+After some time I created my first international short film with Live-action and animated elements.
+I received some awards and nominations and thanks to this I decided to be a background actor for some time to learn and see how the film process works at bigger productions.
+Later I became an Animation/Film instructor for a kid's camp which is always one week per year.
+Nowadays I am gaining new experience as an intern in Berlin thanks to Erasmus+.
+To see more click without hesitation.